marinaobruch/avito-project/README.md

+# Avito Project

-# Project Description / Описание проекта
+## Project Description / Описание проекта

 Implementation of an online classifieds site similar to Avito.
 The application allows users to

 - login and register,
+- update your information on your profile page,
 - create advertisements,
-- add comments,
 - attach photos to advertisements,
+- delete and change your advertisements,
+- add comments to advertisements,
-- view advertisements posted by other users.
+- view advertisements posted by other users,
 - there is also a feature for filtering advertisements.

 ---